liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/02-defining-permissions.markdown

     Note the lack of a `<root>` tag, the fully qualified class name for the model, and the permissions that operate on an entity with a primary key.

-## Pointing @product@ to Your Permissions Configuration
+## Enabling Your Permissions Configuration

-Your last step is to point @product@ at your permission definitions.
+Your last step is to enable your permission definitions.
 Each module that contains a `default.xml` permissions definition file must also have a `portlet.properties` file with a property that defines where to find the permissions definition file.
-For your service and your web modules, then create a `portlet.properties` file in `src/main/resources` and make sure it has this
+For your service and your web modules, create a `portlet.properties` file in `src/main/resources` and make sure it has this
 property: